Operation Jaywick: Casualties

+Given the effects inflicted upon the local population by the Japanese, criticism has arisen as to whether Operation Jaywick was justified, especially with its relatively limited strategic results.
+After the raid the Allies never claimed responsibility for the attack on shipping, most likely because they wanted to preserve the secret of Krait for similar missions.
+The Japanese did not divert significant military resources to defending against such attacks, instead used the secret police to inflict reprisals on civilians.

-Recent analysis of Japanese records and radio decrypts have identified only 6 ships sunk or damaged.
-Japanese radio messages only reference six ships attacked, and it is highly probable the attack on the seventh failed.
+Recent analysis of Japanese records and radio decrypts have identified only six ships sunk or damaged.
+Japanese radio messages reference only six ships attacked and it is highly probable the attack on the seventh failed.

-The often repeated claim that the saboteurs sank the large high speed tanker Shinkoku Maru (Sinkoku Maru in kokutai spelling) is not supported by Japanese records that clearly show the ship leaving Truk (Chuuk), Carolines Islands on the day of the attack.
+The oft-repeated claim that the saboteurs sank the large high speed tanker Shinkoku Maru (Sinkoku Maru in kokutai spelling) is not supported by Japanese records that clearly show the ship leaving Truk (Chuuk), Carolines Islands on the day of the attack.